Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders: Introduction

+On the other hand, the heavy quarks can also be generated non-perturbatively and appears at or even below the energy scale of the heavy quark threshold, which can be named as `intrinsic' component~\cite{brodsky1,brodsky2}.
+The upper bound for the probability of intrinsic $c$-quark in hadron is about $1\%$~\cite{intri1,intri2}, which can lead to sizable effect for the $\Xi_{cc}$-baryon production~\cite{wuxicc1,wuxicc2}.
+However, for the present case of $B^{(*)}_s$ production, the intrinsic $b$-quark component in the hadron is quite small, since its probability is about one order lower than that of the intrinsic charm quark~\cite{intri3}, and it shall lead to negligible contribution to the production at the hadronic colliders, so we shall not consider it.

 The paper is organized as follows.
-In Sec.II, we present the calculation technology to estimate the $B^{(*)}_s$ hadroproduction under the GM-VFNS.
-In Sec.III, we present our numerical results and a comparison of the hadronic production of $B^{(*)}_s$ meson from the FFNS and the GM-VFNS shall also be presented.
+In Sec.II, we present the calculation technology for estimating the $B^{(*)}_s$ hadroproduction under the GM-VFNS.
+In Sec.III, we present our numerical results, a comparison of the hadronic production of $B^{(*)}_s$ from the GM-VFNS and the FFNS is also presented.
 The final section is reserved for a summary.